deepcloudlabs/how.to.change.http.session.timeout.dynamically/README.md

-# how.to.change.http.session.timeout.dynamically
-How to change/manage http session timeout dynamically/programmatically in Spring Boot 2
+# How to change/manage http session timeout dynamically/programmatically in Spring Boot 2